Segmentation-Driven Monocular Shape from Polarization based on Physical Model: Experiment and Analysis

-Tables I present comprehensive quantitative results, where “*” indicates the best performance under certain evaluation metrics and the performance of our method is indicated in bold.
-Our method substantially outperforms all baselines, respectively achieving MAEs of 16.99° and 13.69° on datasets A and B, representing 8.21\% and 7.18\% improvements over the best baseline method (the Smith’s method).
-Consistent advantages are observed across all thresholds, with pixel accuracy reaching 47.56\%-59.83\% at 11.25° and 80-90\% at higher thresholds.
-These improvements stem from the synergistic combination of PARG segmentation method and MFCP constraint, which effectively mitigates azimuth ambiguities inherent in the traditional approaches.
+Table~\ref{tab1} presents comprehensive quantitative results, where ``*'' indicates the best performance under a certain evaluation metric and the performance of our method is indicated in bold.
+Our method substantially outperforms all baselines, respectively achieving MAEs of $16.99^\circ$ and $13.69^\circ$ on datasets A and B, representing $8.21^\circ$ and $7.18^\circ$ improvements over the best baseline method (the Smith's method).
+Consistent advantages are observed across all thresholds, with pixel accuracy reaching 47.56\%--59.83\% at $11.25^\circ$ and 80--90\% at higher thresholds.
+These improvements stem from the synergistic combination of PARG segmentation method and MFCP constraint, which effectively mitigate azimuth ambiguities inherent in the traditional approaches.

-Figure 7 presents the error analysis comparison.
-From top to bottom, each row shows the angular error distribution maps on dataset A and dataset B of different methods, with colors from blue to red representing the 0-90° error range.
-Error analysis reveals: the Atkinson’s and Mahmoud’s methods exhibit large red-orange regions indicating severe angular deviations; the Smith’s method shows improvement but still contains considerable error areas; Our method’s error maps show significantly reduced angular errors, indicating merely minor deviations in a few boundary regions.
+Figure~\ref{fig6} presents the error analysis comparison.
+From top to bottom, each row shows the angular error distribution maps on dataset A and dataset B of different methods, with colours from blue to red representing the $0^\circ$--$90^\circ$ error range.
+Error analysis reveals: the Atkinson's and Mahmoud's methods exhibit large red-orange regions indicating severe angular deviations; the Smith's method shows improvement but still contains considerable error areas; our method's error maps show significantly reduced angular errors, indicating merely minor deviations in a few boundary regions.
 This comparison intuitively validates the advantages of our method.